Online Arbitration for Businesses Online Arbitration for People

 net-ARB arbitrators apply what is known as "common law", a set of principles handed down over centuries that have served as the basis of statutory law.
 For example, in order to have a valid contract, there must be a benefit ("consideration") to both parties.
 The price must be stated, etc.

-net-ARB arbitrators also apply their own common sense and life experience to a given situation, which is why net-ARB only uses mature arbitrators and tries to assign arbitrators with a particular expertise in cases where that expertise is needed in order to fully comprehend the facts.
-Ultimately, the goal of every net-ARB arbitrator is to come up with a fair and equitable solution that fits the facts of your case, rather than some contrived decision that rests on some technicality of a particular local statute.
+net-ARB arbitrators also apply their own common sense and life experience to a given situation, which is why net-ARB uses mature arbitrators and assigns arbitrators with a particular expertise in cases where that expertise is needed in order to fully comprehend the facts.
+Ultimately, the goal of every net-ARB arbitrator is to determine a fair and equitable solution that fits the facts of your case, rather than some contrived decision that rests on some technicality of a particular local statute.

-By adopting these standards, net-ARB becomes the first and only truly worldwide arbitration service provider.
+net-ARB's adoption of these principles makes it the only truly worldwide arbitration service provider.

 » Back to Top